Brand, Campaigns & Content October 18, 2018

 After only six months, there are already 25 million business accounts using the Instagram Shopping function, and 90 million users clicking on tagged products in posts worldwide.
 Therefore, we can safely say that the new feature fulfills the needs of today’s users given Instagram’s smart anticipation to market demand.

 Recent research shows that users keep up to date with their favorite brands by monitoring their Stories, giving them more in-depth knowledge about certain products and subjects they may like.
 Moreover, early adopters like to check Instagram for the latest trends.
 With over 400 million Stories users every day, users are now closer to the products they want to buy.
 Since June, Instagram has been testing the Shopping function in its Stories feature by using product stickers, and since September this option is available in 46 countries.
-They also added an extra tab in the ‘Explore’ tab that shows personalized products for users.
+They also added an extra tab in the ‘Explore’ tab that shows personalised products for users.

 Possibilities for brands

 In fact, the new feature is an addition to every company seeking to sell something through Instagram.
 All that you need is a coupled business Facebook and Instagram account.
-Once the two accounts are linked together, the next step is making a product catalog on Facebook by adding products.
+Once the two accounts are linked together, the next step is making a product catalogue on Facebook by adding products.
 Via Business Settings you will find the ‘Shopping’ function.
-Select the catalog, add up to a maximum of five products, and you’re ready to start product tagging on Instagram.
+Select the catalogue, add up to a maximum of five products, and you’re ready to start product tagging on Instagram.
 Good to know: if you have tagged at least nine posts, you will be ‘reviewed’ by Facebook.
-Once Facebook approves, and an extra Shopping tab will be added to your account so that users can shop more easily for your products, instead of scrolling through your whole feed.
+Once Facebook approves, and extra Shopping tab will be added to your account so that users can more shop easily for your products, instead of scrolling through your whole feed.
 Much easier!
 As with all posts and stories in a business account, you can easily check statistics and see how many times posts have been seen, how often the payment link has been clicked on, and which photos are popular.

 For every new feature, a new content strategy is needed.
 Instagram users often want to be inspired and like pretty visuals.
-If you really want to encourage someone to buy, you’re better off using a different strategy for Shopping on Instagram which is more in line with your webshop content.
+If you really want to encourage someone to buy, you’re better of using a different strategy for Shopping on Instagram which is more in line with your webshop content.
 On your website, you want to show the best pictures of the products you sell and make sure everyone knows what the product specifications are.
 Therefore, regarding the photo which you’re posting on Instagram, you should use the Instagram strategy: visually appealing, likeable content.
 For the photos that the users see when they tap through, use the webshop content strategy: clear product photos along with additional information.

 In short, try out different methods to see which one works best for you and your followers.
 The easier, the better!
 Eventually, Shopping on Instagram will have a positive influence on your number of website visitors.

 With the introduction of product tagging, Instagram has taken a smart step towards stimulating shopping on its platform.
 Beforehand, the process was much more of a hassle when searching for a product on a webshop after you saw it in a post.
 Moreover, you had to leave the app.
 After expanding its features, Instagram now keeps the users in the app and is serving its users without losing them.
 When you have seen the product in the app, and eventually decide not to buy, you’re back in Instagram with just two simple taps and are back to scrolling through your feed.
-For companies that actively use Instagram, product tagging is an absolute game changer.
+For companies that actively use Instagram, product tagging is an absolute gamechanger.
 And if you combine product tagging with a fine dose of inspiration and creative content while challenging the users to tap-through, Instagram Shopping delivers you a whole new target audience!